LEEYJ1021/opssat-ad-detection-causal/README.md

 ## Results tables

-*Tables 1–11 are the OPS-SAT-AD primary-analysis tables; the external-validation tables (12–13) are in [External Validation](#external-validation--generalization-study-smapmsl-smd); the robustness re-analysis tables (R1–R6) are in [§11](#robustness-re-analysis-cluster-robust-far-matched-and-sensitivity-checks).*
+*Tables 1–11 are the OPS-SAT-AD primary-analysis tables; the external-validation tables (12–13) are in [External Validation](#external-validation--generalization-study-smapmsl-smd); the robustness re-analysis tables (R1–R6, and the small-K tables R7, R7b, R7c, R8, R9) are in [§11](#robustness-re-analysis-cluster-robust-far-matched-and-sensitivity-checks).*

 ### Table 1 — Channel scoping decision table (underlies Fig. 1)